adityavishwakarma69/suslangprototype/README.txt

 To use, copy the code in a python file

-run the file my giving it executable permission or python interpreter.py
+run the file by giving it executable permission or python interpreter.py